High Knob Observatory, Norton, Virginia

 Written by Joanna Adams Sergent

 The first week of June 2016 I went to see the High Knob Observatory in Norton, Virginia with my mother, Katie Adams.
 Located on the peak of Stone Mountain, at an elevation of 4,223 feet.
 The steep winding road was originally a wagon road that connected Norton to Dungannon, Virginia.
-The tower straddles the area that divide Scott and Wise Counties in Virginia.
-It was originally built as a fire tower and one of the few that are remaining in the Appalachian Mountains.
+The tower straddles the area that divides Scott and Wise Counties in Virginia.
+It was originally built as a fire tower and is one of the few that are remaining in the Appalachian Mountains.

-Be sure to bring your cameras as the view from the tower is breath taking.
-You are able to see Lee, Scott and Wise Counties from the tower and the Cities of Norton and Wise Virginia.
+Be sure to bring your cameras as the view from the tower is breathtaking.
+You are able to see Lee, Scott, and Wise Counties from the tower and the Cities of Norton and Wise Virginia.